rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 The lowering of [HIR] to [MIR] occurs for the following (probably incomplete) list of items:

-* Function and Closure bodies
+* Function and closure bodies
 * Initializers of `static` and `const` items
 * Initializers of enum discriminants
-* Glue and Shims of any kind
+* Glue and shims of any kind
     * Tuple struct initializer functions
     * Drop code (the `Drop::drop` function is not called directly)
     * Drop implementations of types without an explicit `Drop` implementation